adibMosharrof/ProAssist/custom/docs/training/2-e2e_training_plan.md

 The DST will replace the summarization task that proassist would do.

+My model will have to output two categories: DST and the assistant response.

+However, not all frames will require updates, so for each category will have a decision component.

-So with my approach, the model has to output the DST, speaking decision, and dialog response if the model decides to speak.
+So overall, the model has to output DST update decision, updated DST if the decision was true, speaking decision, and dialog response if the model decides to speak.

 The metrics to be tracked will be the F1 score of the speaking decision, accuracy of DST and reponse quality.

-During training, the loss has to incorporate the speaking decision loss, DST accuracy loss, and response generation loss.
+During training, the loss has to incorporate the DST update decision loss, DST accuracy loss, speaking decision loss, and response generation loss.

-Initially lets not add any weights to the different losses.

-The speaking decision has a high class imbalance, so appropriate weighting or sampling techniques will be necessary to ensure effective learning.
+The speaking and DST update decisions have a high class imbalance, so appropriate weighting or sampling techniques will be necessary to ensure effective learning.

 We can start with focal loss, then explore other options.

-The DST will stay the same most of the time, it will mainly update during transitions, so the model should be designed to handle sparse updates efficiently.

 The response has to be related to the task and context, ensuring relevance and coherence.